bertbesser/dvc-deps-management/blog-article.md

 ### dvc import

-`dvc import` adds version control to `dvc get`, i.e., `dvc import` is meant to manage a software project's dependencies to DVC outputs.
+`dvc import` adds version control to `dvc get`, i.e., `dvc import` is meant to manage a software project's dependencies to some DVC project's data.
 The project that receives an import must itself be a DVC project (although it does not have to be an ML project).
 This way, DVC is able to track the desired version of the imported data as the software project evolves over time.

-Here is an example of creating a new project that imports another DVC project's output, namely `model.h5`.
+Here is an example of creating a new project that imports data (`model.h5`) from another DVC project.

 ```bash
 $$ git init